How I calculate daily calorie needs contradict the method I was taught, and there is good reason for that. The reason is very simple – RESULTS!

-If you are curious about how I calculated it, continue reading…
+If you are curious about how I calculate it, continue reading…

 Calculating my daily protein requirement

-The most widely recommended amount of pure protein your body needs on a daily basis, to maintain normal bodily function, prevent muscle wasting and increase lean muscle mass is to aim for 1g of pure protein per pound of your ideal Goal Weight.
+The most widely recommended amount of pure protein your body needs on a daily basis, to maintain normal bodily function, prevent muscle wasting and increase lean muscle mass is to aim for 1g of pure protein per pound of your Ideal or Goal Weight.

 Lets do the math:

 - Convert goal weight into pounds: 60 x 2.2 = 132lb or 132g of pure protein per day